DmitryVerhov/Kaggle-projects/module_8/readme.md

 * S4ep12 : 0.97558
 * S4ep13 : 0.97573
 * S4ep14 : 0.97123
-#### But, nevertheless, the best result on leaderboard was shown by 13-th epoch - 0.97797 .
+#### But, nevertheless, the best result on leaderboard was shown by 13-th epoch - 0.97573 .
 On my opinion, in real life (or with private leaderboard) it is better to use 12-th epoch.
+#### After ensembling I've got 0.97797 and took 6-th place on leaderboard.

 ## Conclusion
 During this work I've used these methods to improve the accuracy: